isaacjstriker/isaacjstriker/README.md

   <img src="https://api.boot.dev/v1/users/public/d353f10d-54cb-41b1-9293-9ce713f35e6a/thumbnail" >
 </p>

 My name is Isaac Striker.
-Ever since enrolling in Boot.dev's computer science course, I've been building tools that are both practical and provide quantifiable improvements.
+Ever since enrolling in Boot.dev's computer science course, I've built tools that are both practical and provide quantifiable improvements in the workplace, personal projects to enhance my skills, and developed a love for computer science.

 - 🌱 I'm currently learning Kubernetes
 - ⚡ I do my best to write clear and concise code that is easy to understand for other developers
-- 🔭 I love building new tools and putting my coding knowledge into practice (learning by doing!)
+- 🔭 I love building new tools and putting my coding knowledge into practice (learning by doing)

 <!--
 **isaacjstriker/isaacjstriker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.